Starting Plants from Seed

 Seeds also offer more variety.
-Seed catalogues offer a broader range of choices than whatever your local garden center has in stock.
+Seed catalogs provide a broader range of choices than whatever your local garden center has in stock.
 Also, some crops require sowing directly in the soil because their roots do not deal well with being transplanted.
 These include carrots, corn, parsnips, beans, and peas.
 “Summer squash and cucumbers don't like having their roots disturbed either, but I've had luck with seeding them in flats and transplanting them early, before they grow more than one set of true leaves,” Ms. Jensen advises.
-DIY Resource: http://www.networx.com/article/starting-plants-from-seed

 A Time to Sow

 The time to start your seeds depends on a number of factors.
 Some seeds, like the California poppy, are best sown in fall or winter for spring growth.
 Some seeds require cold stratification, which means they need a period of coldness before they sprout.
 You can either sow these seeds during the cold season, or in a warmer climate you can simulate this by mixing your seeds with damp peat moss in a plastic bag and storing in the refrigerator until the seeds start to sprout.
 At that point, remove them and plant in soil.